jooby-project/jooby/md/req.md

 });
 ```

-#### param types and precedence
+### param types and precedence

-A request param can be present at (first listed are higher precedence):
+A request param can be present at:

 1) path: */user:id*